IFS-Ketamine-Assisted Group for Couples

-The IFS-Ketamine Assisted Group for Couples is a unique, cutting-edge experience that helps couples learn how to identify, slow down, and de-escalate protective emotional reactions during conflict.
+The IFS-Ketamine Assisted two-day retreat for couples is a unique, cutting-edge experience that helps couples learn how to identify, slow down, and de-escalate protective emotional reactions during conflict.

 Internal Family Systems (IFS) is a powerful method of understanding the mind’s natural multiplicity (parts or subpersonalities), and is an evidenced-based psychotherapy for healing trauma and emotional development.
 Ketamine is an FDA-approved treatment for psychiatric symptoms associated with depression and can dramatically reverse patterns of avoidance, anxiety/panic, emotional overwhelm, numbness, and hopelessness.
 Combining IFS with ketamine in a group experience brings together three of the most powerful and effective strategies to create a deeply transformative and healing experience.